Posted by Quixie at 7:24 PM

 Miriam's script is lovely.

-I doubt that her style has changed much if at all in all the ensuing years.
+I doubt that her style has changed much if at all in the ensuing years since she first learned.

-I wonder: If she had been asked at age 8 and then at her present age, to make two copies of the preamble to the U.S Constitution, let's say, or even of the Gospel of John, would I be able to tell which copy was done in the sixties and which today?
-Would her style be useful to me in discerning this?
+I wonder: If she had been asked at age 8 and then at her present age, to make two copies of the preamble to the U.S Constitution, let's say, or even of the Gospel of John, would I be able to tell which copy was done in the sixties and which was done today?
+Would her distinct florid style be useful to me in determining this?

 A further question ... a bit more abstract: Was her style influenced perhaps by a former stylist's own flair for symmetry (her first grade teacher, for example—we tend to stress our own peeves in our students)?